Celebrating Hispanic Heritage Month: History, Culture, and Impact

 Día de los Muertos: Celebrating Life and Death

-Día de los Muertos, or Day of the Dead, is a vibrant holiday celebrated mainly in Mexico and across Latin America.
+Día de los Muertos, or Day of the Dead, is a vibrant holiday celebrated mainly in Mexico and across America.
 Happening on November 1st and 2nd, this holiday mixes indigenous Mesoamerican traditions with Catholicism.
 It features ofrendas (altars), whimsical skeleton figures, parades, music, traditional foods like Pan de Muerto, and sugar skulls.

 This holiday is all about celebrating life and death, where families gather to honor and remember their deceased loved ones.
 The atmosphere is colorful and festive, filled with joy, laughter, and storytelling, showing that death is just another part of life’s journey.